mbonenberger/stETH-Auto-Minter/README.md

 To run the `stETH-Auto-Minter`, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the necessary dependencies by running `npm install`.
+2. Install the dependencies by running `npm install web3`.
 3. Update the script with your Goerli account's private key and Web3 provider URL.
 4. Modify the script to adjust the amount and minting logic.
 5. Run the script: `nohup node auto-minter.mjs > logs/minter.out 2>&1 &`